Mesotherapy | Liposuction | |

 the mouth.

+5. Skip the gloss.
 High-shine glosses are so pretty, but they really don’t stay.
 In fact, they take our lipstick with them when they slide off our lips.
+TIP: If you really like it, increase your odds by using a matte, long-wearing lipstick underneath.

 TIP: The stains won’t set if your lips are dry or flaking.
 They won’t absorb into your lips and will wipe off.